2006 Toronto municipal election

-The 2006 Toronto municipal election took place on 13 November 2006 to elect a mayor and 44 city councillors in Toronto, Ontario, Canada.
+Municipal elections were held on 13 November 2006 to elect a mayor and 44 city councillors in Toronto, Ontario, Canada.
 In addition, school trustees were elected to the Toronto District School Board, Toronto Catholic District School Board, Conseil scolaire de district du Centre-Sud-Ouest and Conseil scolaire de district catholique Centre-Sud.
 The election was held in conjunction with those held in other municipalities in the province of Ontario (see 2006 Ontario municipal elections).
 In the mayoral race, incumbent mayor David Miller was re-elected with 57% of the popular vote.

 There were 38 candidates running for Mayor of Toronto and 238 candidates running for 44 city councillor positions.
 This was, at the time, the largest number of candidates to run in a Toronto municipal election.
 In contrast to the previous election (which had two acclamations), no candidates were unopposed.

 Provincial legislation passed in May 2006 extended municipal council terms in Ontario from the previous three years to four.
 The council elected in 2006 thus served until 2010.